EdX

+edX is an American for-profit massive open online course provider.
+It was founded by MIT and Harvard.
+It is a subsidiary of 2U.

 History

-edX was founded in May 2012 by scientists from MIT and Harvard.
+edX was founded in May 2012 by MIT and Harvard, based on the MITx initiative, created by Piotr Mitros, Rafael Reif, and Anant Agarwal in 2011 at MIT.
 Gerry Sussman, Anant Agarwal, Chris Terman, and Piotr Mitros taught the first edX course on circuits and electronics from MIT, drawing 155,000 students from 162 countries.
-In 2013 they partnered with Stanford and in June 2013 they reached 1 million students. edx.org released as open source, creating Open edX.
+In 2013, they partnered with Stanford and in June 2013 they reached 1 million students. edx.org released as open source, creating Open edX.

-In September 2014 edX announced a high school initiative.

-In October 2014 edX announced Professional Education courses, and in March 2015 it partnered with Microsoft.
+In September 2014, edX announced a high school initiative.
+The following month, edX announced professional development courses, and in March 2015 it partnered with Microsoft.

 In April 2015, edX partnered with Arizona State University to launch the Global Freshman Academy.

 In September 2016, edX launched 19 MicroMasters programs.

-In February 2017, edX launched an additional 16 MicroMasters programs.
+It launched an additional 16 MicroMasters programs the next year.

 In January 2018, edX partnered with Microsoft and General Electric to provide subsidized online courses and guaranteed job interviews.

-On January 9, 2018, Tech Mahindra partnered with edX to re-skill workforce on new tech areas.

-On October 10, 2018, edX introduced nine Master's degrees on the platform.
+That same month, Tech Mahindra partnered with edX to re-skill workforce on new tech areas.
+Later that year, edX introduced nine Master's degrees on the platform.
 The degree programs can be completed fully online and are offered by universities such as Georgia Institute of Technology and University of California San Diego.

 On January 10, 2020, edX launched two MicroBachelors programs.
 The programs offer undergraduate level courses which can lead to university credit for degree seeking students.

+Subsidiary of 2U (2021-present)

-On June 29, 2021, edX and 2U announced they had entered into a definitive agreement to join.
+On June 29, 2021, edX and 2U announced they had entered into a definitive agreement to merge.
 2U would acquire edX's assets for $800M in cash.

-On November 16, 2021, 2U completed its previously announced acquisition of the edX business and website from the nonprofit organization.
+On November 16, 2021, 2U completed its acquisition of the edX business and website from the nonprofit organization.

+According to Anant Agarwal, when 2U acquired edX, it “made a legally binding commitment to preserve and advance edX’s founding mission..."
+Jefferson D. Pooley, a Muhlenberg University professor and Harvard graduate said “The whole sale itself was a betrayal and a fundamentally misguided choice by Harvard and MIT to betray, in my view, the trust that faculty and students put into it when they signed onto the platform.”

+In November 2023, 2U found itself in financial peril.
+On July 25, 2024, 2U filed for Chapter 11 bankruptcy protection.
+The company plans to continue operating as a private company which will eliminate over $450 million of its debt.

+Fast Company named edX one of its "Most Innovative Companies" for 2024.